-Susan Asam has 18 years of experience evaluating the physical impacts of climate change on infrastructure, water resources, and sensitive ecosystems; developing adaptation strategies; planning and facilitating meetings; and developing technical documents and outreach products to translate climate information for use by a wide variety of audiences.
-She has supported the U.S. Environmental Protection Agency (EPA), National Park Service (NPS), Fish and Wildlife Service (U.S. FWS), Federal Highway Administration (FHWA), General Services Administration (GSA), Centers for Disease Control and Prevention (CDC), U.S. Agency for International Development (USAID), World Bank, Hawaii Department of Business, Economic Development, and Tourism, California Energy Commission, and other international, federal, state/provincial, and local clients.
+Susan Asam has over 20 years of experience evaluating the physical impacts of climate change on infrastructure, water resources, and sensitive ecosystems; developing adaptation strategies; planning and facilitating meetings; and developing technical documents and outreach products to translate climate information for use by a wide variety of audiences.
+She has supported the U.S. Environmental Protection Agency (EPA); National Park Service (NPS); Fish and Wildlife Service (U.S. FWS); Federal Highway Administration (FHWA); General Services Administration (GSA); Centers for Disease Control and Prevention (CDC); U.S. Agency for International Development (USAID); World Bank; Hawaii Department of Business, Economic Development, and Tourism; California Energy Commission; and numerous other international, federal, state/provincial, and local clients.

-Ms. Asam has led numerous projects addressing climate change impacts on the built and natural environment.
-She is currently working at the City, State/Provincial, and Federal levels to assess climate risks and develop resilience strategies.
+Susan has led numerous projects addressing climate change impacts on the built and natural environment.
+She is currently working at the city, state/provincial, and federal levels to assess climate risks and develop resilience strategies.
 She is also providing climate resilience planning support to energy utilities.
-Ms. Asam is the project director for an FHWA effort to develop an Implementation Guide on nature-based solutions to increasing the resilience of coastal highway projects to climate change.
-She is also leading an effort to develop a framework for and conduct a province-wide climate risk assessment for British Columbia.